oracle-livelabs/developer/oracle-health-ai-open-source/spatial-map/spatial-map.md

 * Create the required schema
 * Update SDO_GEOMETRY Column
-* Create Oracle APEX Faceted Search
-* Create Oracle APEX Map and Map Layer
-* Demo of finding Hospital on Map based on Location and Trauma selected.
-* Query to locate the nearest Hospital within a given radius
+* Run the full stack applicatoin and visual the location of hospitals on a map

 ### Prerequisites

-This lab assumes you have:

-* Completed previous labs of this workshop: **Setup environment** and logged into **Oracle APEX workspace**
+- Completion of Setup lab

 ### About Spatial Geometry Objects